menu

 Unlike some cities, Norway isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Norway are a mix of both white- and blue-collar jobs.
 Overall, Norway is a city of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Norway who work in healthcare suport services (16.78%), food service (11.98%), and sales jobs (9.80%).

-Norway’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Norway’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Norway is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Norway doesn't have a public transportation system that people use for their commute.

-The education level of Norway citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.05% of adults 25 and older in Norway have a college degree.
+The percentage of adults in Norway who are college-educated is close to the national average for all communities of 21.84%: 17.05% of the adults in Norway have a bachelor's degree or advanced degree.

 The per capita income in Norway in 2022 was $28,432, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $113,728 for a family of four.
 However, Norway contains both very wealthy and poor people as well.